ThanasisGiannakopoulos/market_forecasting_ml/README.md

-# Machine learning for price prediction
+# Machine learning for time series

 This is a personal project where I explore various machine learning algorithms to predict stock prices using historical data.